department-of-veterans-affairs/caseflow/docs/ready.md

 #### Story / Description
 1. Where applicable (for more complicated tickets), please include a brief rationale for this solution to the problem.

+#### Dependencies
+1. Link any other related tickets.
+This is particularly important for blockers.

 #### Accessibility
 1. Keyboard operability
 1. Screen-reader usability